JungAn2/MarkdownNotes/COSC370/Knowledge checks/All-in-one.md

 When an application uses a TCP socket, what transport services are provided to the application by TCP?
 Check all that apply.

 - Throughput guarantee.
 The socket can be configured to provide a minimum throughput guarantee between sender and receiver.
--  ```Flow Control.
+-  &#x1F449;```Flow Control.
 The provided service will ensure that the sender does not send so fast as to overflow receiver buffers.```
 - Best effort service.
 The service will make a best effort to deliver data to the destination but makes no guarantees that any particular segment of data will actually get there.
--  ```Congestion control.
+-  &#x1F449;```Congestion control.
 The service will control senders so that the senders do not collectively send more data than links in the network can handle.```
 - Real-time delivery.
 The service will guarantee that data will be delivered to the receiver within a specified time bound.
--  ```Loss-free data transfer.
+-  &#x1F449;```Loss-free data transfer.
 The service will reliably transfer all data to the receiver, recovering from packets dropped in the network due to router buffer overflow.```

 # 2.2-1 “HTTP IS STATELESS.”